 \item $\max(\mu(A),\mu(B))\le \mu(A\cup B)$ for all $A,B\subset V(G)$, where equality holds if $A,B$ are disjoint and $A$ is anticomplete to $B$ in $G$; and

 \item $\mu(A\cup B)\le \mu(A)+\mu(B)$ for all $A,B\subset V(G)$, where equality holds if $A,B$ are disjoint and $A$ is complete to $B$ in $G$. \end{itemize} (In particular, the second axiom implies that $\mu$ is increasing monotone with respect to inclusion.)
 For each such measure $\mu$, let $\mu(F):=\mu(V(F))$ for every induced subgraph $F$ of $G$.
 Then it is not hard to see that clique number, fractional chromatic number, and chromatic number are all measures on any given graph.
-Moreover, clique number and chromatic number, respectively, are the ``weakest'' and ``strongest'' measures in the sense that $\omega(G)\le\mu(G)\le\chi(G)$ for all graphs $G$ and all measures $\mu$ on $G$.
+Moreover, clique number and chromatic number, respectively, are the `weakest' and `strongest' measures in the sense that $\omega(G)\le\mu(G)\le\chi(G)$ for all graphs $G$ and all measures $\mu$ on $G$.
 Indeed, the first inequality is evident from the third axiom (including its equality case) and the monotone property of measures.
-To see the second inequality, consider a partition $(V_1,\ldots,V_{\chi(G)})$ into $\chi(G)$ stable sets in $G$ and observe that $\mu(G)\le \sum_{i=1}^{\chi(G)}\mu(V_i)=\chi(G)$; here the first estimate follows from the third axiom, and the second follows from the first axiom and the equality case of the second axiom.
+To see the second inequality, partition $V(G)$ into stable sets $V_1,\ldots,V_{\chi(G)}$ in $G$, and observe that $\mu(G)\le \sum_{i=1}^{\chi(G)}\mu(V_i)=\chi(G)$; here the inequality follows from the third axiom, and the equality follows from the first and the equality case of the second.

-We would like to remark that throughout this paper, the proof of \cref{thm:main} only relies on the above three ``measure'' properties of $\chi$ and explores the ``chromatic density'' aspect of $P_5$-free graphs based on these properties.
-In fact, there is only one place in the proof where the equality case of the third axiom is used (in the proof of \cref{claim:1dense11}); and this can be avoided since we can strengthen the notion of ``maximal components'' (defined prior to \cref{lem:bip}) by requiring the component $C$ in the definition to have maximal cardinality in addition.
+Our proof of \cref{thm:main} only relies on the above three `measure' properties of $\chi$ to explore the chromatic density aspect of $P_5$-free graphs.
+In fact, the proof has only one place where the equality case of the third axiom is used (in the proof of \cref{claim:1dense11}); and this can be avoided since we can strengthen the notion of `maximal components' (defined prior to \cref{thm:gas}) by requiring the component $C$ in the definition to have maximal cardinality in addition.
 Nevertheless, to keep our proof as natural as possible and avoid unnecessary technical details, we decided to employ the third axiom's equality case for $\chi$.
 Our proof of \cref{thm:main} also does not involve clique number, which is perhaps another notable difference compared to previous papers in (polynomial) $\chi$-boundedness.
 Thus, because one can approximate (in fact, even compute precisely) the fractional chromatic number of $P_5$-free graphs in polynomial time (since {\sc Maximum Weight Independent Set} is poly-time solvable on these graphs~\cite{MR3376403}), the algorithmic nature of our argument yields a constructive version of \cref{thm:main} for fractional chromatic number (see \cref{thm:mainaglo}), which gives a poly-time algorithm for polynomially approximating {\sc Maximum Clique} on $P_5$-free graphs (see~\cref{thm:algop5}).